mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

   repeatFn({ _int_ : '-3', _fn_ : printToConsole });
 ```

-Remember where we begged not to copy our first code example?
+Remember where we begged you not to copy our first code example?
 Now the code is impervious to most type errors, readable,
 testable, maintainable, and well documented.
 If you insist on
-copying some code we recommend this version.
+copying some code, we recommend this version!

 ## 4.5 Test the Code
 We can use tools like `Istanbul` and `nodeunit` along with the in-line API